Swedish cuisine: Meals

-Meals consists of breakfast in the early morning (frukost), a light lunch before noon (lunch), and a heavy dinner (middag) around six or seven in the evening.
+Meals consists of breakfast in the morning (frukost), a light lunch before noon (lunch), and a heavy dinner (middag) around six or seven in the evening.
 It is also common to have a snack, often a sandwich or fruit, in between meals (mellanmål).
 Most Swedes also have a coffee break in the afternoon, often together with a pastry (fika).
 In all primary schools, and most, but not all secondary schools, a hot meal is served at lunch as part of Sweden's welfare state.
 According to Swedish school law, this meal has to be nutrient-dense.

 Breakfast

 Breakfast usually consists of open sandwiches (smörgås), possibly on crisp bread (knäckebröd).
 The sandwich is most often buttered, with toppings such as hard cheese, cold cuts, caviar, messmör (a Norwegian sweet spread made from butter and whey), ham (skinka), and tomatoes or cucumber.
 Filmjölk (fermented milk/buttermilk), or sometimes yogurt, is also traditional breakfast food, usually served in a bowl with cereals such as cornflakes.
 Muesli, or porridge (gröt) is sometimes eaten at breakfast, made of oatmeal or cream of wheat, eaten with milk and jam or cinnamon with sugar.
 Common drinks for breakfast are milk, juice, tea, or coffee.
 Swedes are among the most avid milk and coffee drinkers in the world.

-Swedes sometimes have sweet toppings on their breads, such as jam (like the French and Americans), or chocolate (like the Danes), although many older Swedes chose not to use these sweet toppings.
+Swedes sometimes have sweet toppings on their breads, such as jam (like the French and Americans), or chocolate (like the Danes), although many older Swedes choose not to use these sweet toppings.
 However, orange marmalade on white bread is common, usually with morning coffee or tea.

 Many traditional kinds of Swedish bread, such as sirapslimpa (less fashionable today, but still very popular) are somewhat sweetened in themselves, baked with small amounts of syrup.
 Like in many other European countries, there are also many non-sweetened breads, often made with sourdough (surdeg).
 Swedish breads may be made from wholegrain, fine grain, or anything in between, and there are white, brown, and very dark (like in Finland) varieties which are all common.
 Barkis or bergis is a localised version of challah usually made without eggs and at first only available in Stockholm and Göteborg where Jews first settled but now available elsewhere.

 Main courses

 Seafood

 Fish and other seafood are an important part of Swedish cuisine.
 Farmed salmon from Norway has become increasingly popular.
 Pickled, sweetened herring, inlagd sill, is a traditional Swedish appetizer.
 Shrimp and lobster are specialties of the Skagerrak coast.
 Surströmming is a fermented Baltic herring famous for its pungent aroma, both loved and hated.
+Crayfish, boiled in salted water with dill, are a late summer Swedish delicacy.